StepanUhlir/AC-IB-dynamics365smb-docs/business-central/ProductivityPack/electronic-documents.md

 Last but not least, the functionality extends (in combination with other addons from AUTOCONT) the possibilities of sending documents.
 In case of a requirement for logged communication, the [Spooler](https://muj.autocont.cz/docs/cs-cz/dynamics365/business-central/ProductivityPack/spooler.html) addon can be used.

+The module also includes support for sending emails in connection with customer processes.
+A typical example is notifying customers about the status of their order.
+However, a programmatic modification is required in the form of a function call, which is described in the [module settings](https://www.aricoma.com/docs/cs-cz/dynamics365/business-central/ProductivityPack/electronic-documents-setup.html).

 ## BC OnPrem only
 In cooperation with the [Data boxes](https://muj.autocont.cz/docs/en-us/dynamics365/business-central/ProductivityPack/data-boxes.html) module, documents can also be sent via this communication channel.
 Data boxes work on a similar principle to a regular e-mail box, but the technical solution itself ensures the trustworthiness of the delivery of data messages, each one being provided with an electronic mark (e-stamp) and a time stamp (qualified time stamp).
 For more information, visit the [official website](https://info.mojedatovaschranka.cz/).